websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-4-breaking-changes.md

 ### Why was this change made?

-The `com.liferay.petra.string.StringBundler` class has been deprecated.
+The `com.liferay.portal.kernel.util.StringBundler` class has been deprecated.

 ---------------------------------------